Wim Kok: Lisbon Strategy

 Between April and November 2004, Kok headed up a review of the Lisbon Strategy and presented a report containing suggestions on how to give new impetus to the Lisbon process.
 The European Commission used this report to declare that the social and environmental parts are no longer a priority and declared a return to the Lisbon Agenda under economic terms only.
 Kok lobbied for the Lisbon Strategy of the European Commission and was appointed to the Honorary Board of the European Association of History Educators.

 Between 2006 and 2007, Kok served as member of the Amato Group, a group of high-level European politicians unofficially working on rewriting the Treaty establishing a Constitution for Europe into what became known as the Treaty of Lisbon following its rejection by French and Dutch voters.

 Personal life

 In 1965, after four years of dating, Kok married Margrietha Lummechiena "Rita" Roukema (born 3 November 1939).
 He adopted her two children from a previous marriage, daughter Carla (born 1959) and son André (born 1961 and died 30 March 2022), who was mentally disabled, and together they had a third child, son Marcel (born 1966).
+Kok lived in Amsterdam from 1960 until his death, first in the neighbourhood of Osdorp and later Slotervaart.